jducoeur/gadgets/README.md

 ## Version History

+* **0.2** -- Added the RxDiv and RxTextFrag components, and the RxEmptyable typeclass.
 * **0.1** -- Initial release.
 This is called 0.1 because it's incomplete: it only contains the basics, none of the actual Gadgets that we use in Querki yet.
 But what is here is pretty battle-tested, and has been in use in Querki for a couple of years now.